Superminaren/Meshtastic-Solar-Nodes/node_types/RAK_IP67_Box_TheBamse.md

-# Solar node parts list 2025

-This is a small list of parts that currently is in use in my solar nodes in the western parts of Sweden.
-There are plenty of substitutes and shops where to buy this from and I've bought some of the same parts from multiple shops depending on availability and how patient I was at the time ;)
+#This is a small list of parts that currently is in use in my solar nodes in the western parts of Sweden.
+There are plenty of substitutes and shops where to buy this from and I've bought some of the same parts from #multiple shops depending on availability and how patient I was at the time ;)

-I bought most things from "Swedish websites" (as in amazon.se ;P) and some European shops but some parts had to be was ordered via Ali and/or the US due to lack of EU-stock at the time of purchase.
+#I bought most things from "Swedish websites" (as in amazon.se ;P) and some European shops but some parts had to be was ordered via Ali and/or the US due to lack of EU-stock at the time of purchase.

 ## Radio and radio parts
 #### Main board RAK19007